How To Delete All of Your Instagram Direct Messages

 If you’ve never used it before, here’s what you have to do:

-The only way to remove all the messages from both chats is by blocking the person you’re chatting with.
+The only way to remove all messages from both peoples’ chats is by blocking the person you’re chatting with.
 This ensures that neither one of you will be able to see the conversation.
-So if things got very serious and you want nothing to do with a particular person anymore, this is the way to delete all the messages you had previously exchanged.

 Doing this is very simple.
 Just go to the person’s profile, tap on the three dots at the top-right of the screen, then tap Block.

-Aside from deleting all the messages that you’ve sent to one another, this will also delete all the likes and comments from this person.
+In addition to deleting all the messages that you’ve sent to one another, this will also delete all the likes and comments from this person.
+It’s seriously a complete Be Gone option.
 This way, you won’t have to deal with them anymore.
 So if you really want to get rid of all messages with someone and don’t want them to contact you again, this is the way to go.

 The Wrap Up